PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

 .. _jtc-api-enableLinkTracking:

-.. function:: enableLinkTracking(enable)
+.. function:: enableLinkTracking([trackMiddleAndRightClicks])

-    Enables or disables automatic link tracking.
-If enabled, left, right and middle clicks on links will be treated as opening a link.
-Opening a links to an external site (different domain) creates an outlink event.
+    Enables automatic link tracking.
+By default, left, right and middle clicks on links will be treated as opening a link.
+Opening a link to an external site (different domain) creates an outlink event.
 Opening a link to a downloadable file creates a download event.

-    :param boolean enable: **Required** Whether to enable automatic link tracking.
+    :param boolean trackMiddleAndRightClicks: **Optional** Whether to treat middle and right clicks as opening a link.
 The default value is ``true``.

     Example of usage: